awsdocs/aws-cost-management-user-guide/doc_source/getting-started-ad.md

 You can configure AWS Cost Anomaly Detection so that it detects anomalies at a lower granularity and spend patterns, in context to your monitor type\.

 For example, your spend patterns for Amazon EC2 usage might be different from your AWS Lambda or Amazon S3 spend patterns\.
 By segmenting spends by AWS services, AWS Cost Anomaly Detection can detect separate spend patterns that help decrease false positive alerts\.
-You can also create cost monitors that evaluate specific cost allocation tags, member accounts, and cost categories based on your AWS account structure\.
+You can also create cost monitors that evaluate specific cost allocation tags, member accounts within an organization \(AWS Organizations\), and cost categories based on your AWS account structure\.

 As you create your cost monitors, you can configure your alert subscriptions specific to each monitor\.<a name="ad-alert-process"></a>